wintercooled/wintercooled.github.io/index.md

 The Elements test network is called Elements Alpha and functions as a sidechain to Bitcoin’s testnet.
 It serves as a technology demo and testing environment, making it easy for the community to jointly test the latest features being added to Elements.
 It also provides a way for developers to contribute their own Elements for community review, helping to improve and extend the Elements project and acting as a reliable way to test proposed changes to Bitcoin itself.

-### Elements provides the following features
+### Elements provides the following enhanced features

 * [Confidential Assets]({{ site.url }}/elements-code-tutorial/issuing-assets)
 * [Confidential Transactions]({{ site.url }}/elements-code-tutorial/confidential-transactions)
-* Additional opcodes
 * [Federated 2-way Peg]({{ site.url }}/elements-code-tutorial/sidechain)
 * [Signed Blocks]({{ site.url }}/elements-code-tutorial/block-creation)
-* Segregated Witness
-* Relative Lock Time
+* Schnorr Signature Validation
+* Signature Covers Value

 * * *